 - Covers contemporary Austrian history

-- Main exhibition covers post-WWI development
+- Main exhibition tackles post-WWI development

-- Modern, detailed displays that touch you emotionally
+- Modern, detailed displays

-- Also hosts a series of temporary exhibitions
+- Also hosts special exhibitions

 - All information available in English, too